Subspace decomposition with defect diffusion coefficient: Implementation aspects

 \begin{remark} [Storage and parallelization] In the OO-DD method, all offline data are stored on a single reference patch and reused across the domain by translation, permutation, and symmetry arguments.
 The dominant offline memory consumption is due to the patch-local offline data associated with the $\texttt{N}_{\mathrm{ref}}$ reference defect configurations.
 Under an optimal setup, $ \mathrm{Mem}_{\mathrm{off}} \;=\; \Theta\!\bigl(\texttt{N}_{\mathrm{ref}}\,n_{\mathrm{loc}}\bigr)$.
 In addition, a small dictionary of reference coarse element blocks is stored, corresponding to a fixed number of symmetry classes.
 Since this contribution is independent of $h$, $H$, and the number of samples, this storage memory is asymptotically negligible.
-Both the offline loop over reference configurations and the online loops over patches and coarse elements can be completely parallelized. \end{remark}
+Both the offline loop over reference configurations and the online loops over patches and coarse elements can be completely parallelized. \end{remark} \begin{remark} A fully matrix-free implementations with an inexact inner solver might become advantageous in situations where we have to work with three-dimensional problems with complex coefficients that are computationally expensive.
+However, the amortized arguments underlying the OO-DD is independent of how the local solve in Direct-DD is realized.
+Whether $T_\mathrm{patch}$ is the cost of a sparse factorization on a patch or the cost of a converged inner iterative solver at a high tolerance, the cost given by $T_\mathrm{patch} \times \texttt{N}_\mathrm{samp}$ is still subject to increase along with the number of samples in the Direct-DD computation.
+In contrast, OO-DD have one-time offline cost of $\texttt{N}_\mathrm{ref}$ independent of the number of samples considered and thereafter, only an online linear combination cost $\texttt{N}_\mathrm{comb}$ that would only change in a negligible amount depending on the defect probability--which is small in the rare defect regime of multiscale materials. \end{remark}